JoseNunoOliveira/jno/costa/costa.md

 What about the "*palestra do Nunes*", the group of partners that Costa left behind in 1749 and to whom he sends his music?

-> Violinists João Peixoto, António Vieira, António Nunes, Thomas Bark, Canner?
+> Violinists João Peixoto, António Vieira, António Nunes, Thomas Bark, Canner, ...?

-What about his **portrait** sent from Vienna in 1780...?

 Meanwhile: